Prevention of Osteoporosis

 Lean red meat, poultry and fish, as well as eggs and dairy foods, are excellent sources of animal protein.
 Vegetable sources of protein include legumes (e.g. lentils, kidney beans), soya products (e.g. tofu), grains, nuts and seeds.

 Fruits and vegetables contain an array of vitamins, minerals, antioxidants and alkaline salts – some or all of which can have a beneficial effect on bone.
 Studies have shown higher fruit and vegetable consumption is associated with beneficial effects on bone density in elderly men and women2,3.

 B Vitamins and Homocysteine

-Some studies suggest high blood levels of the amino acid homocysteine may be linked to lower bone density and higher risk of hip fracture in the eldery.
-Vitamins B6 and B12, as well as folic acid, play a role in changing homocysteine into other amino acids for use by the body, so it is possible that they might play a protective role in osteoporosis.
-Research is ongoing as to whether supplementation with these B vitamins might reduce fracture risk.
+Some studies suggest high blood levels of the amino acid Homocysteine may be linked to lower bone density and higher risk of hip fracture in the elderly.
+Vitamins B6 and B12, as well as folic acid, play a role in changing Homocysteine into other amino acids for use by the body, so it is possible that they might play a protective role in osteoporosis.
+Research is ongoing as to whether supplementation with these B vitamins might cut fracture risk.

 Magnesium plays an important role in forming bone mineral.
 Magnesium deficiency is rare in well-nourished populations.
 The elderly are sometimes risk of mild magnesium deficiency, as magnesium absorption decreases with age.
 Particularly good sources of magnesium include green vegetables, legumes, nuts, seeds, unrefined grains and fish.